blacklocus/aurora-echo/README.md

 - `-r, --region [required]`
   - e.g. `us-east-1`
 - `-n, --managed-name [required]`
   - The managed name tracking the instance you want to promote.
-This is the same a the `--managed-name` parameter used in the `new` step.
+This is the same as the `--managed-name` parameter used in the `new` step.
 - `-z, --hosted-zone-id [required]`
   - The ID of the hosted zone containing the DNS record set to be updated
 - `-rs, --record-set [required]`